Broadcast status updates via SMS to your subscribers anywhere on the planet using your Twilio account.

 Monitor Usage

-Keep track of your SMS usage directly in your Twilio dashboard.
+Keep track of SMS usage in the Twilio dashboard.

 Troubleshooting

-Check the delivery status of each SMS message from the Twilio dashboard.
-Click the Logs tab to see the list of messages.
-Click the message timestamp to drill-down for more details.
+Check the delivery status of each SMS message from the Twilio dashboard in the Logs tab.

 Advanced Settings